-Chronic, lasting for more than 12 weeks
+- Chronic, lasting for more than 12 weeks

-> - Recurrent acute, occurring four or more times a year, for more than seven days, with symptoms resolving completely in between bouts
+- Recurrent acute, occurring four or more times a year, for more than 7 days, with symptoms resolving completely in between bouts

->

-> Symptoms of bacterial sinusitis
+Symptoms of bacterial sinusitis

->

-> - Pressure or pain around the nose, in the forehead, in the cheeks or around the eyes.
+- Pressure or pain around the nose, in the forehead, in the cheeks or around the eyes.
 The pain often gets worse if the affected person bends forward.

-> - Discolored, thick nasal discharge
+- Discolored, thick nasal discharge